naccdata/nacc-flywheel/docs/form_qc_checker/index.md

 ## Running

-Ideally qc checks for a participant should be triggered by [Form QC Coordinator](https://github.com/naccdata/flywheel-gear-extensions/blob/main/docs/form_qc_coordinator/index.md).
+Ideally, qc checks for a participant should be triggered by [Form QC Coordinator](../form_qc_coordinator/index.md).
 Prevent from manually running this gear on individual visit files.

 ### Inputs
 - form_data_file: The form data JSON file to validate, this is required.

 ### Configs
-Gear configs are defined in [manifest.json](https://github.com/naccdata/flywheel-gear-extensions/blob/main/gear/form_qc_coordinator/src/docker/manifest.json)
+Gear configs are defined in [manifest.json](../../gear/form_qc_checker/src/docker/manifest.json)

 ### Error Report